startripleai/Vortical-Gravity-Simulation/DISCUSSION.md

 | **Stability Logic** | High mass stars are unstable. | Lattice requires **Quantized Angular Momentum**. |
 | **Outcome** | Schwarzschild/Kerr Singularity. | **Stabilized 3D Resonant Torus.** |

-**Conclusion:** The 10 $M_{\odot}$ limit is a "Safety Valve" of the discrete spacetime manifold.
+**The 10 $M_{\odot}$ limit is a "Safety Valve"** of the discrete spacetime manifold.
 It ensures that stellar-origin black holes do not overload the local lattice, maintaining a structural equilibrium that prevents a runaway collapse and preserves the **Vortical Void**.

 ---